 MCD OUTCOME COMPONENT SCHOOL PLAN Academy will put in place to ensure RTI among Students with Disabilities (SWD), English Learners (EL), and other at-risk students.
 Once a parent or staff member makes a written request for special education assessment, a special education assessment plan is developed.
-Parent is provided the special education assessment plan within 15 calendar days of assessment plan.
-Assessment plan, assessment are conducted and reports receipt of request.
+Parent is provided the special education assessment plan within 15 calendar days of receipt of request.
 Once parent approves signs and returns the assessment plan, assessments are conducted and reports are prepared.
 An IEP meeting will then be held within 50 days of receiving the signed assessment plan.
 IEP members will be notified no later than 10 calendar days prior to the scheduled date of the IEP meeting.
-Outcome 2 Instructional Plan for students using grade level standards Special Education law requires that public entities provide equal access for students regardless of any disability.
+Outcome 2 Instructional Plan for Special Education law requires that public entities provide equal access for students regardless of any disability.
 Academy students with special needs or disabilities will participate in a fully inclusive model.
-They will enroll in A-G requirement courses in general education classes.
+They level standards will enroll in A-G requirement courses in general education classes.
 Special Day Program students and students with moderate to severe disabilities (CBI and MR) will be expected to mainstream to the best of their abilities.
 The student and the IEP team will be responsible in determining what percentage of time and what classes are best suited to meet the needs of each individual student.
-The determination will be based on students strengths, interests, and the ability to meet previously set goals.
+The determination will be based on student strengths, interests, and the ability to meet previously set goals.
 Academy teachers will support students with special needs by continuous, focused attention on specific students in weekly professional development, by offering students a variety of ways to demonstrate mastery of course content and skills, and by acknowledging and accommodating different learning styles.
 (Source: Norwich, B. & Kelly, N. Pupils' Views on Inclusion: Moderate Learning Difficulties and Bullying in Mainstream and Special Schools.
-British Educational Research Journal , Vol. 30, No. 1 (Feb., 2004), pp. 43-65.)
+British zaucational research Journal, VOI.
+30, No. 1 (Feb., 2004), pp. 43-03.)
 Students who fall under this category may include those with different intellectual capacities; physical

 District

 School

 Unified

-Angeles
+Angeles -

 Los